codenotary/vcn-github-action/README.md

         with:
           ref: ${{ github.event.review.commit_id }}

-      # This downloads the VCN Binary, no other inputs needed
+      # This downloads the vcn binary, no other inputs needed
-      - name: Download VCN
+      - name: Download vcn
         uses: codenotary/vcn-github-action@v2
         with:
           standard_usage: false